Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 ‘The sail is wrong, we’ve just got the one mast with a square rig.’

 The ship approached, becoming clearer.
 Two masts were under sail, and a third furled.
 The fore mast had a huge triangular sheet.
 Above it a smaller rectangular sail bulged ahead of the ship.
 Both sails had the large blue circle of the King’s ships painted on an otherwise plain sail.
-It seemed to be coming straight towards them.
+It seemed to be coming straight towards us.

 ‘I think we ought to go tell the others about the King’s ship’ Noren said.